submergedstructure/transcript-editor/README.md

 ## Todo

-* I need to make the timestamps editable.
-* I need to make the words themselves editable.
 * Add keyboard shortcuts.
 * Add communication to a server to save edited transcripts.
-* Add download of trnanscripts in various formats.
+* Add download of transcripts in various formats.
 * Add a form to upload an audio file or link to an audio file or youtube video or similar and have the audio transcribed by whisperx through [my web service](https://github.com/submergedstructure/runpodWhisperx).
   * Add ability to specify instructions for whisperx about transcription and control other parameters of whisperx.
   * Add ability to rerun time stamping to generate new time stamps based on changed words in transcript.